Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 <a name="Ex1Task3" />
 ####Task 3- Updating the database using Entity Framework Migrations#

-In this task you will update the database using EF Migrations.
+In this task you will update the database using Entity Framework Migrations.
 You will discover how easy it is to change the model and reflect the changes in your databases by using the Entity Framework Migrations feature.

 1. In the Package Manager Console, enter the following command: